RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 ![Policy details page](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/12626c1de8290a4a36c23fbc6c0e194d49a195ad/images/posts/b2cjwtpy/policy-6.png)

 From this point is possible to test the user journeys offered by the policy, clicking the button **Run now**.
-This button opens a new browser tab on the login page: this is the place where, a web application of yours, would direct the clients for login.
+In this case, this button opens a new browser tab on the login page: this is the place where, a web application of yours, would direct the clients for login.
 Note the input settings:

 * _Select application_: a policy can be used with any application configured in app registrations
 * _Select reply url_: this depends on the configuration of selected application